davidvonthenen/graph-rag-guide/Enterprise_Version.md

 ### Implementation Considerations

-The reference implementation is a model for a recommendation.
+The outlined code is a model for a recommendation.
 It's highly recommended and required to adapt your Ontology (ie, Graph structure, keywords, etc) based on your problem domain.

 The use of Named-Entity-Recognition, more specifically the use of `spaCy`, is used for demonstration purposes only and to move the discussion along.
 Ideally, how you anchor your keywords to the associations on source data will be determined by your problem domain.
-In other words, it is probably more advantageous to implementation a Named Entity Recognition model based on the keywords you want to identity and act upon.
-This could be an off-the-shelf implementation or this could be a model that you train based on the data in your dataset.
+In other words, it is probably more advantageous to implement a Named Entity Recognition model based on the keywords you want to identity and act upon.
+This could be an off-the-shelf code or this could be a model that you train based on the data in your dataset.

 ## Additional Notes